Terms & Conditions

 5.3 London Barrelhouse will pay freight, carriage, insurance and other costs of delivery from the supplier to the Storage Facility.

-5.4 With en primeur wine, you will be notified of the anticipated Delivery Date into bond.
-Prior to this a Certificate of Allocation will be sent to you once payment has cleared.
+5.4 With En primeur wine, you will be notified of the anticipated Delivery Date into the bond.
+Prior to this, a Certificate of Allocation will be sent to you once payment has cleared.
 Once the Product is shipped into the Storage Facility you will receive a Certificate of Ownership.